 To summarize, it’s important to show your appreciation for the interview regardless of whether it was conducted in-person or on the phone.
 As a general rule, any time you speak with someone from the company – whether in person, over the phone, or with an Internet video-chat – it's appropriate to send a thank-you note.

 Not only is writing a thank you note good manners – but it’s also a highly effective self-marketing tool.
-Hopefully the thank you letter will help keep you in the interviewer’s mind when he or she selects candidates for the second round of interviews.
+Hopefully the thank you letter will help keep you in the interviewer’s mind when they select candidates for the second round of interviews.

 Leave the Interviewer With a Positive Impression